 - Articles/posts must reflect the writing style/tone of Ideadeco Blog.

-- Always proper attribution of data, quotations, and outside content referenced in the articles/posts are essential.
+- Always proper attribution of data, quotations, and outside content referenced in the articles/posts is essential.

 - Only one link to your website in the body of the post is permitted.